chrisbradleyy/LeDataSciFi.github.io/studentresourcevert/resource-landing.md

 ## Are you stuck on something?

+We all get stuck sometimes.
 Here is the sequence of steps you might follow, although the exact things you do obviously will depend on the task:
 1. Help functions and Python documentation
 1. Search Google/Stack Overflow.
 Stack Overflow in particular is where the programming community asks and answers questions.
 1. Ask your peers - either in person or by posting an issue in the [class discussion repo page](https://github.com/LeDataSciFi/Discussion) - and other programmers on Stack Overflow.